northeastern-rc/rc-public-documentation/docs/source/welcome/services.md

 :link: class-guide
 :link-type: doc

-We support classroom use of HPC resources
+We support classroom use of HPC resources.
 +++
 [Learn more »](class-guide)
 :::